mila-iqia/slurm-queue-time-pred/docs/1_Methods.md

 <div align="justify">
 * Corresponds to a multi-layered deep neural network.
 The other valid possibility is linear for the linear regression model.

-** Two values ​​are allowed: adam or sgd.
+** Two values are allowed: adam or sgd.

-*** Two values ​​are allowed: cedar or graham.
+*** Two values are allowed: cedar or graham.
 <br><br>
 Here is an example of running the script from outside the project root:
 </div>